 Current events are inspiring many of you to ask yourselves what you can do and how to raise and teach children to be anti-biased.
 A mother asked me for guidance on this the other day.
 She said that she had initially thought that her child was too young to have conversations about race, but has learned that not talking with children at a young age is part of the problem.
 This infographic illustrates this well:

-Fortunately, recent research has brought a wave of information on just that topic.
-From it, it's clear that effective ways to raise anti-biased children.
+Fortunately, recent research has brought a wave of information on effective ways to raise anti-biased children.
 My response to that mother was to suggest the following:

 1) Have multiple perspectives in your video and book library and a variety of skin colors in your child's toybox.